 How do I book a single pay-as-you-go session?

-To book a single pay-as-you-go session, you will do this directly through our eventbrite booking system here (link) these sessions are £22.50 per day.
+To book a single pay-as-you-go session, you will do this directly through our booking system.
 These sessions will be subject to availability

 When do sessions have to be booked by?